 Streams, wetlands, 100-year floodplain, severe slopes in excess of 25 percent, and steep slopes between 15 and 25 percent with high erodible soils are found on this property.
-These features along with their respective buffers comprise the Patuxent River Primary Management Area, or PMA.
-These features and the associated buffers are shown on the plans along with the ultimate limit of the PMA.
-A copy of the approved jurisdictional determination for wetlands and 100-year floodplain study were submitted with this application and are date stamped as received by the Environmental Planning Section on July 15, 2004, and June 15, 2004, respectively.
-The Environmental Planning Section concurs with the conclusions of these approvals with respect to the presence and extent of the wetlands and the 100-year floodplain on this site.
+These features along with their respective buffers compose the Patuxent River Primary Management Area or PMA.
+Each of these features and the associated buffers are clearly shown on the plans along with the ultimate limit of the PMA.
+Although a copy of the wetland study was submitted for review, a copy of the 100-year floodplain study was not submitted with this application.
+The Environmental Planning Section concurs with the conclusions of the wetland study with respect to the presence and extent of the wetlands on this site.
+Although a 100-year floodplain study was not submitted, the information available to the Environmental Planning Section indicates that the 100-year floodplain as shown on the plans is generally accurate and is contained within the limits of the 50-foot stream buffer.

-The Subdivision Ordinance, Section 24-130(b)(5), requires that the PMA be preserved in a natural state to the fullest extent possible.
-A letter of justification, date stamped as received by the Environmental Planning Section on July 19, 2004, was reviewed and found to address each of the proposed PMA impacts.
-The TCPI and letter of justification propose nine PMA impacts including two impacts for stormwater management outfalls, three impacts for sewer outfalls, one for road construction, one for the proposed lake, one for a parking lot, and one that includes a road, swimming pool and clubhouse.
-Each of the proposed impacts was addressed in detail with conceptual site plan Condition 20 above.
+The Subdivision Ordinance, Section 24-130(b)(5) requires that the PMA be preserved in a natural state to the fullest extent possible.
+A Letter of Justification, date stamped as received by the Environmental Planning Section on July 19, 2004, was reviewed and found to address each of the proposed PMA impacts.
+The TCPI and Letter of Justification propose a total of nine PMA impacts including two impacts for stormwater management outfalls, three impacts for sewer outfalls, one for road construction, one for the proposed lake, one for a parking lot, and one that includes a road, swimming pool and clubhouse.
+Each of the proposed impacts was addressed in detail with Conceptual Site Plan Condition 20 above.
 It must be noted that the impacts associated with the construction of the swimming pool and clubhouse could easily be avoided by relocating these facilities elsewhere.
 The proposed impacts associated with the parking compound can be further minimized or avoided and the impacts associated with proposed Street 'K' can be further minimized.